 In addition, the Library has a first-rate collection in microform.
-At present, the collection contains microform holdings of the National Union Catalog, the AALL Legislative History Service from 1951 on, the Records and Briefs of the U.S. Supreme Court from 1953 on, the New York Law Journal, the Commerce Clearing House ultra fiche tax library, the West first series of the National Reporter System ultra fiche, the New York Times, all Indiana session laws prior to 1900, Attorney General opinions from several states, the current collection of Pennsylvania "side reports" up to 1970, and the Congressional Information Service with complete subscription of Congressional hearings, reports, committee prints, and other items of primary interest from the inception of this service in 1970 to date.
-The Library's holdings in microform also include Indiana State Publications put out by the Information Handling Service; Records and Briefs of the New York Court of Appeals; Federal Legislative Histories published by Commerce Clearing House; the Statutes of the Realm; the Congressional Information Service library of the Congressional bills; portions of the Federal Reporter; several law journals; the major studies done by the Library of Congress Legislative Reference Service/ Congressional Research Service; and in recent years a good many federal documents that would otherwise be received in hard copy.
+At present, the collection contains microform holdings of the National Union Catalog, the AALL Legislative History Service from 1951 on, SEC No-Action Letters; the Records and Briefs of the U.S. Supreme Court from 1953 on, the New York Law Journal, the Commerce Clearing House ultra fiche tax library, the West first series of the National Reporter System ultra fiche, the New York Times, all Indiana session laws prior to 1900, Attorney

+General opinions from several states, the current collection of Pennsylvania "side reports" up to 1970, and the Congressional Information Service with complete subscription of Congressional hearings, reports, committee prints, and other items of primary interest from the inception of this service in 1970 to date.
+The Library's holdings in microform also include Indiana State Publications put out by the Information Handling Service; Records and Briefs of the New York Court of Appeals; Federal Legislative Histories published by Commerce Clearing House; the Statutes of the Realm; the League of Nations Treaty Series; Reports of International Arbitral Awards; the Congressional Information Service library of Congressional bills; portions of the Federal Reporter; several law journals; the major studies done by the Library of Congress Legislative Reference Service/ Congressional Research Service; and in recent years a good many federal documents that would otherwise be received in hard copy.
 The Library also possesses adequate numbers of microform readers and reader/printers to make this collection easily accessible to student and faculty use.

 The Law Library possesses a LEXIS computer terminal which enables students and faculty to engage in modern computerized legal research.
 The data base at the present time includes libraries for federal law and a great deal of state law as well as specialized libraries for federal tax law, federal securities law, federal trade regulation law, federal communications law, Delaware corporation law, American Bar Association publications, and federal patent, copyright and trademark regulation.
 The library also has an O.C.L.C. computer terminal which can be used for book identification, cataloguing and a number of other library technical processes.
+It is possible that the Library will be awarded a second O.C.L.C. terminal to meet heavy staff needs and to expand library services available to patrons.